flintlib/flint/doc/source/flint.rst

-    These are equivalent to the standard library functions ``printf``, ``vprintf``, ``fprintf``, and ``sprintf`` with an additional length modifier "w" for use with an :type:`mp_limb_t` type.
+    These are equivalent to the standard library functions ``printf``, ``vprintf``, ``fprintf``, and ``sprintf`` with an additional length modifier "w" for use with an :type:`ulong` type.
 This modifier can be used with format specifiers "d", "x", or "u", thereby outputting the limb as a signed decimal, hexadecimal, or unsigned decimal integer.